MF Global's Europe clients fume, U.S. breathes easier

 Instead of being forced to replenish their escrow to meet the "initial" margin, traders instead only needed to meet the "maintenance" margin, which is anywhere from 25 to 40 percent lower.
 As a result, some customers had just enough capital to maintain their trades without raising more cash.

-"They're not necessarily adequately margined, but there's enough to cover the position," said Paul "Pete" Anderson, president of INTL FCStone, a leading independent broker.
+"They're not necessarily adequately margined, but there's enough to cover the position," said Paul "Pete" Anderson, president of INTL FCStone (INTL.O), a leading independent broker.

 But not everyone was so fortunate, and some customers struggled to raise the necessary cash by Monday's deadline.